souls-syntax/Web_Development/powerRangers150/onlineWork/htmlNotes.md

 <pre>
     This is formated text
-        Will sbe displayed as it is
+        Will be displayed as it is
 </pre>